livepeer/docs/docs/installation/livepeer-quickstart-shortversion.md

 Orchestrators who wish to run a node, provide transcoding services, or develop video streaming to integrate with your applications can connect, activate, and optimize your implementation to run on the network:

-## Considerations

 - Familiarize yourself further about our platform capabilities highlighted in [Core Concepts](/core-concepts/core-concepts.md).

 - Set up your environment [requirements and pre-requisites](/installation/livepeer-quickstart-shortversion#technical-requirements).

-- Follow the workflow for:
+- Follow the setup workflow for:
 	- [video miners](/installation/livepeer-quickstart-shortversion#start-video-mining)
 	- [developers](/installation/install-livepeer/installing-for-development)